JHU-PL-Lab/www-fpse/notes.md

 * `let r' = { r with x = ..; y = }`  for changing just a few fields - RWOC 5
 * Embedding record declarations in variants - like named args on variant fields:
 `type gbu = | Good of { sugar : string; } | Bad of { spice: string; } | Ugly`
+* Covariant types `+'a t = ...` - declares contents are not mutable so can be fully polymorphic not weakly.
+RWOC weak polymorphism section.
 * New Jane street extensions: [higher-kinded types](https://github.com/janestreet/higher_kinded/) and [accessors](https://github.com/janestreet/accessor) which are like Haskell lenses.

 * Streams and laziness - Cornell 12.1